 Quick Pickled Red Onions for the Fridge – No Processing

-These quick pickled red onions are one of my hubby’s favourite condiments.
+These quick pickled red onions are one of our favourite condiments.
 Because they’re so easy to make and so pretty, it’s no problem making a batch, especially during barbecue season.

 Recipes that Love Pickled Onions: Rhubarb Pulled Pork, Homemade Hamburgers, Tacos

 These onions are a type of refrigerator pickle.
-That means they don’t require a hot water bath or special canning technique to properly seal, but it also means they have to be stored in the fridge.
+That means they don’t require a hot water bath or special canning technique to properly seal, but they must be stored in the fridge.
 Not a problem for this small batch recipe that makes two cups.

 Recipe for Quick Pickled Red Onions